QubesOS/qubes-doc/user/managing-os/templates.md

 ## Uninstalling

+The procedure for uninstalling a TemplateVM depends on how it was created.

+If the TemplateVM was originaly created by cloning another TemplateVM, then you can delete it the same way as you would any other qube.
+In the Qube Manager, right-click on the TemplateVM and select **Delete qube**.
+(If you're not sure, you can safely try this method first to see if it works.)

-To uninstall a TemplateVM, execute the following type of command in dom0:
+If, on the other hand, the TemplateVM came pre-installed or was installed by installing a template package in dom0, per the instructions [above](#installing), then you must execute the following type of command in dom0 in order to uninstall it:

     $ sudo dnf remove qubes-template-<name>